OfficeDev/TrainingContent/O3658-10 Replacing Lists Created from Custom Templates/Lab.md

   - Download and unzip the Student folder.
 Note the unzipped location of these files.
 You will need these files to complete the labs.
 The following graphic shows the unzipped file structure.
     ![54403-Student folder](Images/StudentCodeSourceTree.png)

 ## Lab Overview ##

 ### Abstract ###
 In this lab you will learn how to detect existing lists and libraries, which have been created from a custom list template deployed into an On-Premises SharePoint Server in a Full Trust Solution.
-This will involve creating new lists to replace those, configuring them apropriately then transfering the exising content from the original list.
+This will involve creating new lists to replace those, configuring them appropriately then transferring the existing content from the original list.

 ### Learning Objectives ###
 After completing the exercises in this lab, you will be able to:
   - Find lists created from a given template via CSOM
   - Create and configure lists via CSOM
   - Add and remove views from lists via CSOM
   - Move files between libraries via CSOM

 **Estimated time to complete this lab: *40 minutes*.**